AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

   This filter contains a list of `<host>` children.
 It matches when any of its children matches.
 You can specify only one `<hosts>` node.
-  The format of `<host>` is a node with a single mandatory attribute `name`, which is a regexp matched against the architecture on which GPRconfig is running.
+  The format of `<host>` is a node with one mandatory attribute `name`, which is a regexp matched against the architecture on which GPRconfig is running, and one optional attribute `except`, which is also a regexp, but a negative one.
+If both `name` and `except` match the architecture, corresponding `<configuration>` node is ignored.
   The name of the architecture was computed by `configure` when GPRconfig was built.
 Note that the regexp might match a substring of the host name, so you might want to surround it with "^" and "$" so that it only matches the whole host